adding and removing configuration properties could be made easier

 The hack included at r26897 to move old configuration xml files out of the way for the first launch of kepler-2.2.0 is not going to help a user moving from any pre-2.2 kepler to any release that's not kepler-2.2.0, e.g. the upcoming kepler-2.3.0 or reporting-2.3.0.

-#9 Updated by Derik Barseghian almost 8 years ago
+#9 Updated by Derik Barseghian about 8 years ago

 Two more issues: